Minecraft-PE-Servers/Minecraft-PE-Servers.github.io/_posts/2016-12-14-download-and-install-minecraft-pe-maps-zip.md

 question: true
 ---

-**
-- At First ,Download the ZIP file on the PE MAPS website.
+**- At First ,Download the ZIP file on the PE MAPS website.

 - When the ZIP download is complete, select Open with McWorld.co APP,

-- After a few seconds of magic, you can use Minecraft PE to open a new game map.
+- After a few seconds of magic, you can use Minecraft PE to open a new game map.**
-**

 [One PE Map demo, Tap here to download and Play](http://mcpehub.com/maps?sort=downloads)